codahale/veil-go/README.md

 This is used iterative to provide hierarchical key derivation.
 Public keys are created using hierarchical IDs like `/friends/alice`, in which the private key `/` is used to derive the private key `friends`, which is in turn used to derive the private key `alice`.

-### Multi-Recipient Messages

-A Veil message combines all of these primitives to provide multi-recipient messages.

-First, the sender generates a random DEK and creates a header block consisting of the DEK and the total length of all encrypted headers plus padding.
-For each recipient, the sender encrypts a copy of the header using `veil.kem`.
-Finally, the sender adds optional random padding to the end of the encrypted headers.

-Second, the sender initializes a `veil.schnorr` protocol to create a signature of the encrypted headers and message ciphertext, using the DEK as a symmetric key.

-Third, the sender uses `veil.stream` to encrypt the message with the DEK, using the encrypted headers as associated data.

-Finally, the sender creates an encrypted signature of the entire ciphertext and appends it.

-To decrypt a message, the recipient iterates through the message, searching for a decryptable header.
-When a header is successfully decrypted, the DEK is recovered, and the message is decrypted.
-The signature is verified against the entire ciphertext, assuring authenticity of the entire message.

-Because Veil's KEM is authenticated, a message recipient can only decrypt the message if they have the sender's public key.
-To send an anonymous message, the sender can include the public key with a message.

 ## License